 What is a CDN and how can it boost your WordPress website speed?

-A content delivery network, sometimes also known as a content distribution network, is essentially a geographically distributed network of super powerful proxy servers designed to host your site’s static content and deliver a cached copy of the static files to the users based on their geographical location.
+A content delivery network, sometimes also known as a content distribution network, is essentially a geographically distributed network of super powerful proxy servers designed to host static content and deliver a cached copy of the static files to the users based on their geographical location.

-The main goal of this network is to make your WP site load super fast by delivering all its static files to users with the lowest possible latency.
+The main goal of this network is to make your site load super fast by delivering all its static files to users with the lowest possible latency.
 To better understand how a CDN actually works, check out this handy graphic from GTmetrix:

-So essentially, a Content Delivery Network is a network of multiple servers that are distributed at different locations throughout the world.
+So essentially, a Content Distribution Network is a network of multiple servers that are distributed at different locations throughout the world.
 It caches all the static content and files of your site and delivers it to your visitor based on the geographic locations of the user through a server that is closest to them.

 Every time a user attempts to access your website, the service then automatically redirects the request from the original host server to the server nearest to the user’s physical location and serves user the cached files.
 This process cuts down the overall traveling time of your website’s data, which eventually leads to faster page load times, improved search engine rankings and a much better user experience.